Ben Nighthorse Campbell

-Ben Nighthorse Campbell (born Benny Marshall Campbell on April 13, 1933) is an American and Northern Cheyenne politician and Air Force veteran who served in both chambers of the United States Congress; representing Colorado in the U.S. House of Representatives from 1987 to 1993 and in the U.S. Senate from 1993 to 2005.
-He serves as one of 44 members of the Council of Chiefs of the Northern Cheyenne Indian Tribe.
+Ben Nighthorse Campbell (born Benny Marshall Campbell; April 13, 1933 – December 30, 2025) was an American politician and United States Air Force veteran who served in both chambers of the United States Congress, representing Colorado's 3rd congressional district in the United States House of Representatives from 1987 to 1993 and as a member of the United States Senate from 1993 to 2005.
+He served as one of the 44 members of the Council of Chiefs of the Cheyenne people.
 During his time in office, he was the only Native American serving in Congress.
-He was the last Native American elected to the U.S. Senate until the 2022 election of Cherokee Markwayne Mullin.
+He was the last Native American elected to the U.S. Senate until the 2022 election of Markwayne Mullin (Cherokee Nation).

 Originally a member of the Democratic Party, Campbell switched to the Republican Party on March 3, 1995.
 Reelected to the Senate in 1998, Campbell announced in March 2004 that he would not run for a third term.
 His seat was won by Democrat Ken Salazar in the November 2004 election.
-Campbell later expressed interest in running for governor of Colorado in 2006, but on January 4, 2006, announced that he would not enter the race.
 He later became a lobbyist for the law and lobbying firm Holland & Knight and afterward co-founded his own lobbying firm, Ben Nighthorse Consultants.
+Campbell died on December 30, 2025, at the age of 92.

 Early life

-Campbell was born Benny Campbell in Auburn, California.
+Campbell was born Benny Campbell in Auburn, California, on April 13, 1933.
 His mother, Mary Vierra (Vieira), was a Portuguese immigrant who had come at age six with her mother to the U.S. through Ellis Island.
 According to Campbell, his maternal grandfather had entered the U.S. some time before.
 The Vierra family settled in the large Portuguese community near Sacramento.
 When Mary Vierra contracted tuberculosis in her youth, she was forced to convalesce at a nearby hospital, often for months at a time during treatment.

-It was there that she met a Native American patient, Albert Campbell, who was at the hospital for alcoholism treatment.
+It was there that she met Ben's father, Albert Valdez Campbell, who was at the hospital for alcoholism treatment.
+Albert Campbell was a World War I veteran from Pagosa Springs, Colorado.
 Albert Campbell was of predominantly Northern Cheyenne descent but, according to Campbell biographer Herman Viola, spent much of his youth in a Crow Agency boarding school and may have had some Pueblo Indian and Apache Indian ancestry as well.
 The couple married in 1929, and Ben Campbell was born in 1933.

 During Campbell's childhood, his father continued to have problems with alcoholism, often leaving the family for weeks and months at a time.
-His mother continued to have problems with tuberculosis, a highly contagious disease that limited the contact she could have with her children and continued to force her into the hospital for long periods.
+His mother continued to have problems with tuberculosis, a highly contagious disease that limited the contact she could have with her children and forced her into the hospital for long periods.
 These problems led Ben and his sister, Alberta (who died in an apparent suicide at age 44), to spend much of their early lives in nearby Catholic orphanages.
 As a young man, Campbell was introduced to the Japanese martial art of judo by Japanese immigrant families he met while working in local agricultural fields.